rsalesc/robox.io/docs/setters/reference/package/index.md

 Also, you **have to define** an accepted solution.
 The first accepted solution in this list will be considered the main solution to generate answers for the testcases.

+For a full list of expected outcomes, see [here][robox.box.schema.ExpectedOutcome].

 ## Testcase groups

 **Field**: `testcases`